hitachi-rd-cv/omnidet-rotinv/README.md

 | Room_B/omni_1B/omni_1B_test3 | 31 | 31 |

 ### Bomni
-<p>The dataset can be downloaded from [here](https://drive.google.com/file/d/1CTrNbzSJ-ZAUhakQAYnc2ZVfPFuH4MKH/view "Bomni").</p>
+The dataset can be downloaded from [here](https://drive.google.com/file/d/1CTrNbzSJ-ZAUhakQAYnc2ZVfPFuH4MKH/view "Bomni").

-<p>The original dataset provides videos, so we split them into images.
+The original dataset provides videos, so we split them into images.
 The image file name is determined with four-digit serial number starting from 1.
 The annotations are placed in "bomni" directory in each tar file.
-Annotation statistics are as follows:</p>
+Annotation statistics are as follows:

 | Sequence name | #Annotation files | #Instances |
 | :--- | ---: | ---: |